SamuelEarl/quigleydb/README.md

-# Quigley - Graph Database with a GQL-inspired query language.
+# Quigley - Graph-Document Database with a GQL-inspired query language.

 See the files in the `ideas` directory for more information.
 Look at my Chrome bookmark for "Computer Science" >> "Database Design" for more resources.